Snap888/Woss/README.md

 Thank you to all the people who believe in this project.

--If container stuck in loading repeon it
+- If container stuck in loading repeon it
--Leegao wrapper is added as Wrapper-v3
+- Leegao wrapper is added as Wrapper-v3
--Gyro scope doesn't work correctly:you need to enable gyro and select gyroscope and restart container to work it correctly
+- Gyro scope doesn't work correctly:you need to enable gyro and select gyroscope and restart container to work it correctly